No results for ""

 Sample size

-Next, determine the sample size needed for your experiment.
+Next, determine the sample size you need for your experiment.
 In this example, you know that about 2,000 people download your app per day, and you'd like to have at least 40,000 customers in your experiment.
 You decide to include 100% of your new customers in the sample to get the fastest results.
 So, you will run this experiment for 21 days to include about 42,000 customers.

 Here is the sample size calculation: